Home / Career Guides / Physical Therapy (PT) Assistant

 What steps should I take to start my career as a physical therapy assistant?

 Begin by earning an associate’s degree from an accredited physical therapy assistant program.
 Attend lectures and gain hands-on experience through clinical rotations.
 Upon graduation, pass the licensure or certification exam in your state.
 Regularly update your credentials with continuing education as required by your state.
-It may also be beneficial to network with professionals in the field and seek mentorship opportunities to further your career.
+It may also be beneficial to network with pros in the field and seek mentorship opportunities to further your career.